-The primary purpose of this Audit Planning Memorandum (APM) is to brief the Audit Committee on the proposed approach by RSM Australia (RSM), on behalf of the Office of the Auditor General (OAG), to audit the financial report of the Town of Bassendean (Town) for the year ending 30 June 2020.
-The APM is a key tool for discharging our responsibilities in relation to communicating with those charged with governance.
+The primary purpose of this Audit Planning Memorandum (APM) is to brief the Town of Bassendean (Town) on the proposed approach by RSM Australia (RSM), on behalf of the Office of the Auditor General (OAG), to audit the financial report of the Town for the year ending 30 June 2021.
+The APM forms the basis for discussion at the audit entrance meeting scheduled for 14 April 2021 and is a key tool for discharging our responsibilities in relation to communicating with those charged with governance.